perrelet/digitalis/README.md

 The following modules are available out of the box, however each needs to be activated individually at `/wp-admin/options-general.php?page=digitalis`

-- 🧾 ACF: Show Names for Administrators
+**🧾 ACF: Show Names for Administrators**

+*Prints field slugs next to their names for qucik reference.*

-- 🌈 ACF: Restyle fields
+**🌈 ACF: Restyle fields**

+*Overrides the default styling of all ACF fields for a modern experience.*

-- 🗼 ACF: Height option for wysiwyg fields
+**🗼 ACF: Height option for wysiwyg fields**

+*Adds an option to wysiwyg fields to set their height in the backend.*

-- 🔓 Create Site Admin Role
+**🔓 Create Site Admin Role**

-- 🤖 Debugging Settings
-- 📈 Development Monitor
+*Adds a new role called 'Site Admin', which is identical to 'Administrator' except for limiting access to Oxygen Builder and ACF admin panels - Perfect for clients!*

+**🤖 Debugging Settings**

+*Allows errors to be displayed for admins only.*

+**📈 Development Monitor**

+*An automatic time tracking system for tracking development time on a per user basis.*

-- 👣 Create Footer Widget Areas
+**🦶 Create Footer Widget Areas**

+*Registers any number of widgets ready for use in the footer or sidebar.*

-- 👻 Hide WP Menu
+**👻 Hide WP Menu**

+*Decultters the front end by hiding the wp admin bar unless its being hovered or viewed on mobile.*

-- 🖊️ Log JavaScript Errors
+**🖊️ Log JavaScript Errors**

+*Sends front end js errors to a dedicated log file.*

-- 🔑 Customise the Login Page
+**🔑 Customise the Login Page**

-- 🛠️ Maintenance Mode
+*Override the wordpress logo with a custom graphic on the login view.*

+**🛠️ Maintenance Mode**

+*Drop the site into maintenance mode for visitors.*

-- 🚀 Oxygen Templates as ACF locations
+**🚀 Oxygen Templates as ACF locations**

+*Select where fields appears based on the current oxygen template.*

-- 🎨 Oxygen global colors in Gutenberg
+**🎨 Oxygen global colors in Gutenberg**

-- 🧰 Oxygen organiser
+*Get access to the glboal colors defined in oxygen builder directly in the Gutemberg editor*

+**🧰 Oxygen organiser**

+*Displays template inheritance in admin views and add notes to templates for referencing and better organisation.*

-- 🌍 Oxygen global variables in SCSS files.
+**🌍 Oxygen global variables in SCSS files.**

-- ⭕ Page Loader
+*Get access to global colors, fonts and breakpoints defined in oxygen builder directly in SCSS.
+(Requires [Sassy](Sassy))

+**🕢 Page Loader**

+*Display an overlay with a funky CSS loader while the dom loads.*

-- 👂 Add Classes to Body on Scroll
+**👂 Add Classes to Body on Scroll**

+*Adds `scrolled`, `scroll-down` and `scroll-up` classes to the document body as the user interacts with the page.*

-- 🖌️ Style the Scrollbars
+**🖌️ Style the Scrollbars**

-- 🗻 Add Viewport Meta Tag
-- 🖐 Welcome Message
+*Add CSS styles to the sites scrollbars*

+**🖐 Welcome Message**

+*Display a welcome message in the wp dashboard when the user logs in.*
 ## Shortcodes

 ### **metasvg**